Adr1an04/Adr1an04/README.md

-# 💫 About Me:
+# 👨‍💻 About Me

+Hello, I'm Adrian!
-Hello!
-I'm Adrian! <br><br>I'm currently perusing a bachelors degree in Computer Science in the University of Central Florida.<br><br>🔭 I’m currently working on research and learning T3 stack.<br>💬 Ask me about my hobbies!<br>⚡ Fun fact I'm probably listening to music right now.
+I am currently pursuing a Bachelor's degree in Computer Science at the University of Central Florida.

+🔭 **Current Focus:**
+Research and learning the T3 stack.

+💬 **Hobbies & Interests:**
+Feel free to reach out if you'd like to discuss my hobbies or projects!

+⚡ **Fun Fact:**
+I'm probably listening to music right now.

 ## 🌐 Socials: